readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 Next steps
 ----------

-Once you have the first couple of Read the Docs project configured with a custom path for the ``.readthedocs.yaml` file, you can add all the other projects and build their configurations independently.

-Everything in the Read the Docs projects will work independently as well, meaning that you can have different sets of maintainers, different sets of redirect rules, different custom domains etc.
+Once you have your monorepo pattern implemented and tested and it's ready to roll out to all your projects, you should also consider the Read the Docs project setup for these individual projects.

+Having individual projects gives you the full flexibility of the Read the Docs platform to make individual setups for each project.

+For each project, it's now possible to configure individual:

+* Sets of maintainers (or :doc:`organizations </commercial/organizations>` on |com_brand|)
+* :doc:`Custom redirect rules </guides/custom-domains>`
+* :doc:`Custom domains </guides/custom-domains>`
+* :doc:`Automation rules </automation-rules>`
+* :doc:`Traffic and search analytics </reference/analytics>`

 Other tips
 ----------